StevenBlack/intl/readme.md

 ## How to Work With Locales

-To change your application's locale-based personality, I suggest you subclass INTL to work as needed.
+To change your application's locale-based personality, I suggest you subclass `INTL` to work as needed.
+Subclassing `INTL` for your own needs is a great way to meet locale demands with a minimum of code and fuss.

 Here is an example of an INTL subclass that works for me in a variety of locales.

-In this example, I've subclassed the INTL class to change all the locale-specific settings at one go.
+We subclass the `INTL` class to change all the locale-specific settings at once.

-Subclassing INTL for your own needs is a great way to meet locale demands with a minimum of code and fuss.

-Take note of the RightToLeft strategy, which is useful for Middle-Eastern writing systems.
+Take note of the RightToLeft strategy (class `cINTLRightToLeft`), which is useful for Middle-Eastern writing systems.

 ```
 DEFINE CLASS MyINTL AS INTL